Affine BPS algebras, W algebras, and the cohomological Hall algebra of $\mathbb{A}^2$

 satisfying the obvious associativity condition.
-We claim that \begin{itemize} \item The perverse truncation ${}^{\fp'}\!\tau^{\leq 0}\JH^T_*\phip{\Tr(W)}\BQ_{\Mst^T_{\dd}(Q')}$ vanishes. \item The morphism
+We claim that \begin{itemize} \item The perverse truncation ${}^{\fp'}\!\!\tau^{\leq 0}\JH^T_*\phip{\Tr(W)}\BQ_{\Mst^T_{\dd}(Q)}^{\vir}$ vanishes. \item The morphism

-given by restricting the commutator bracket on the relative CoHA $\JH^T_*\phip{\Tr(W)}\BQ_{\Mst^T_{\dd}(Q)}^{\vir}$ (with sign twisted by $\psi$) vanishes. \end{itemize} Taking derived global sections, these two claims prove that $\fg^T_{Q',W}$ is closed under the commutator Lie bracket.
-The first claim concerns the vanishing of certain perverse sheaves on $\Msp^T(Q')$, and the second concerns the vanishing of certain morphisms of perverse sheaves on $\Msp^T(Q')$.
-As such, both are local, and may be checked after pulling back along an open cover $U\rightarrow \B T$, at which point they both reduce to the analogous claims on $\Msp(Q)$, which are proved as \cite[Thm.A]{QEAs}, \cite[Cor.6.11]{QEAs} respectively. \smallbreak The isomorphism \eqref{BPSD} follows from the usual spectral sequence argument (as in \cite{preproj}).
-Since $p$ is a morphism of monoids over $\B T$, the complex $p_*\JH^T_*\phip{\Tr(W)}\BQ_{\Mst^T(Q')}$ inherits a Hall algebra structure, along with an action of $\HO_{\BC^*_u}$.
+given by restricting the commutator bracket on the relative CoHA $\JH^T_*\phip{\Tr(W)}\BQ_{\Mst^T_{\dd}(Q)}^{\vir}$ (with sign twisted by $\psi$) vanishes. \end{itemize} Taking derived global sections, these two claims prove that $\fg^T_{Q,W}$ is closed under the commutator Lie bracket.
+The first claim concerns the vanishing of certain perverse sheaves on $\Msp^T(Q)$, and the second concerns the vanishing of certain morphisms of perverse sheaves on $\Msp^T(Q)$.
+It follows from \cite[Sec.4]{BBD} that the forgetful functor $\Perv(\Msp^T(Q))\rightarrow \Perv(\Msp(Q))$ is faithful, so both these claims reduce to the analogous claims on $\Msp(Q)$, which are proved as \cite[Thm.A]{QEAs}, \cite[Cor.6.11]{QEAs} respectively. \smallbreak The isomorphism \eqref{BPSD} follows from the usual spectral sequence argument (as in \cite[Sec.9.2]{preproj}).
+Since $p$ is a morphism of monoids over $\B T$, the complex $p_*\JH^T_*\phip{\Tr(W)}\BQ_{\Mst^T(Q)}^{\vir}$ inherits a ($\psi$-twisted) Hall algebra structure, along with an action of $\HO_{\BC^*_u}$.
 We claim that the morphism of complexes on $\B T$

 is an isomorphism.
 This may be checked one perverse degree at a time; then using the fact that the forgetful morphism $\Perv^T(\pt)\rightarrow \Perv(\pt)$ is faithful, the statement reduces to the non-equivariant PBW theorem (Theorem \ref{IT}).
-The equivariant PBW theorem then follows. \end{proof} We refer to $\fg^T_{Q',W}$ as the \textit{deformed} BPS Lie algebra.
-By the above theorem, as long as $\fg_{Q',W}$ is pure, this deformed Lie algebra provides a family of Lie algebras over $\mathfrak{t}\cong \mathrm{\Spec}(\HO_T)$ specialising to the original BPS Lie algebra $\fg_{Q',W}$ at the origin.
+The equivariant PBW theorem then follows. \end{proof} We refer to $\fg^T_{Q,W}$ as the \textit{deformed} BPS Lie algebra.
+By the above theorem, as long as $\fg_{Q,W}$ is pure, this deformed Lie algebra provides a flat family of Lie algebras over $\mathfrak{t}\cong \mathrm{\Spec}(\HO_T)$ specialising to the original BPS Lie algebra $\fg_{Q,W}$ at the origin.